Skip to main content

 According to Williams Mullen’s firearm industry practice group, “The Maxim 50 and its permanently attached silencer is not considered a firearm or a suppressor under the NFA.
 Individuals looking for a hearing safe gun, whether for hunting, collecting, or recreational shooting, can now purchase one without having to go through the ATF’s burdensome registration process, which requires certain law enforcement checks, fingerprints, law enforcement notifications, a multi-month waiting period, and a $200 tax stamp paid directly to Uncle Sam.”

 By integrating the silencer into a muzzleloader platform, SilencerCo. was able to solve a major problem in the market at the perfect time, earning massive industry attention.
-On September 19, 2017 upon the product’s release, SilencerCo’s website crashed due to the massive response.
+Upon the product’s release, SilencerCo’s website crashed due to the massive response.

 Question: Is the timing right?
 What trends will fuel your marketing efforts?